gaultier/blog/sha.md

 </details>

-The `SHA1_xxx` functions are lifted from [OpenBSD](https://github.com/openssh/openssh-portable/blob/9e5bd74a85192c00a842f63d7ab788713b4284c3/openbsd-compat/sha1.c) (there are similar variants, e.g. from [Sqlite](https://sqlite.org/src/file/ext/misc/sha1.c), etc - they are all nearly identical), and when compiled in non-optimized mode with Address Sanitizer, we get this timing:
+The `SHA1_xxx` functions are lifted from [OpenBSD](https://github.com/openssh/openssh-portable/blob/9e5bd74a85192c00a842f63d7ab788713b4284c3/openbsd-compat/sha1.c) (there are similar variants, e.g. from [Sqlite](https://sqlite.org/src/file/ext/misc/sha1.c), etc - they are all nearly identical)

+### Results

+When compiled in non-optimized mode with Address Sanitizer, we get this timing:

 ```sh
 $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'